pmaier983/detective-ml/README.md

     - Go Germany 🇩🇪, but also a super cheap hosting alternative to aws & possibly cloudflare.
 Might be able to setup a cluster on their servers, or do something similar to the first option on their [storage boxes](https://www.hetzner.com/storage/storage-box/)
 - Framework Choices:
   - [t3.gg](https://t3.gg/) (Next.js & server)
     - Can handle anything you throw at it rather well.
-We could export a static Next.js site for the MVP and the easily add auth & solid api handling in the future.
+We could export a static Next.js site for the MVP and then easily add auth & solid api handling in the future.
   - [Vite](https://vitejs.dev/) (Static React 19)
     - Would work really well for the MVP, but we would have to do a-lot of our own framework rolling and configuration.
 Setting up good CSS, auth patterns, api handling etc.
   - [Astro](https://astro.build/) (Static + low js)